reactjs/react.dev/content/docs/hooks-reference.md

 >To exclude a component that needs layout effects from the server-rendered HTML, render it conditionally with `showChild && <Child />` and defer showing it with `useEffect(() => { setShowChild(true); }, [])`.
 This way, the UI doesn't appear broken before hydration.

 ### `useDebugValue` {#usedebugvalue}

+> Try the new React documentation for [`useDebugValue`](https://beta.reactjs.org/reference/react/useDebugValue).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 useDebugValue(value)